-Open Access College was established in 1991.
-It was originally an amalgamation of the SA Correspondence School and School of the Air (SOTA).
+Open Access College, an amalgamation of the SA Correspondence School and the School of the Air (SOTA), was established in 1991.

-The SA Correspondence School opened 1920 in North Adelaide, later moving to the city centre.
-Teachers prepared sets of lessons posted fortnightly to remote students.
-Mothers and governesses worked with children to complete lessons that were then returned to Adelaide.
+The SA Correspondence School opened in 1920 in North Adelaide, later moved to the city centre.
+Every fortnight, teachers prepared sets of lessons and posted to remote students.
+Mothers and governesses worked with children to complete lessons that were returned to Adelaide.
 Questions from students and mothers were also posted to Adelaide.
-Snail mail, often taking 2-6 weeks, did little to alleviate feelings of isolation.
+Snail mail, often taking 2-6 weeks, did little to ease the feelings of isolation.

-In 1958, SA School of the Air was established with support from the Royal Flying Doctor Service.
+A School of the Air was established in 1958, with support from the Royal Flying Doctor Service.
 Using two-way radios, students on remote properties became connected with peers and their teachers.

 The mainstay of education for remote and isolated families, students enrol for a variety of reasons including health, travel, elite sport, work commitments, and incarceration.
 School based students enrol to access single subjects not available in their school.